 Understanding how an indicator works means you can adjust and create different strategies as the market environment changes.

-Now, just like almost any other indicator out there, moving averages operate with a delay.
+Now, as with almost any other forex indicator out there, moving averages operate with a delay.
 Because you are taking the averages of past price history, you are really only seeing the general path of the recent past and the general direction of “future” short term price action.

 Disclaimer: Moving averages will not turn you into Ms. Cleo the psychic!

 Here is an example of how moving averages smooth out the price action.

 On chart above, we’ve plotted three different SMAs on the 1-hour chart of USD/CHF.
 As you can see, the longer the SMA period is, the more it lags behind the price.

 Notice how the 62 SMA is farther away from the current price than the 30 and 5 SMAs.

 This is because the 62 SMA adds up the closing prices of the last 62 periods and divides it by 62.
 The longer period you use for the SMA, the slower it is to react to the price movement.